ardnico/select_foods/execplans/001-mvp-foundation.md

 - Decision: Use in-memory repositories first with a protocol boundary to swap in Core Data later.
   Rationale: Accelerates MVP without blocking on storage setup while aligning with PROJECT_PLAN.md offline requirement.
   Date/Author: 2025-01-06 / agent
+- Decision: Introduce SwiftPM package with Linux-safe Combine shim and SwiftUI guards so unit tests compile in non-Apple environments.
+  Rationale: Enables CI/test execution in this container while preserving app code for iOS builds.
+  Date/Author: 2025-11-30 / agent

 ## Outcomes & Retrospective

-- Minimal validation is in place for menus and ingredients with offline-only repositories.
-Need simulator run to confirm UI behavior and complete remaining acceptance steps; aggregation unit tests remain unexecuted until Swift toolchain is available.
+- Minimal validation is in place for menus and ingredients with offline-only repositories. `swift test` now passes in the Linux container using the Combine shim, confirming aggregation logic.
+Still need simulator run to confirm UI behavior and complete remaining acceptance steps.
+- Added a regression test for date-range shrinking to ensure plan days rebuild cleanly and previous assignments are cleared when outside the new window.
+Still blocked on manual simulator walkthrough for UI verification.
+- Added MenuStore coverage for filtering and validation to mirror expected picker behavior; remain unable to validate gestures or layout without a simulator.

 ## Context and Orientation